zerotier/docs/docs/sockets/tutorial.html.md

 ### TCP Server

 Below is a simple blocking server that will open a listening socket, wait for a message and print what it receives.
+To see full source code of the following with proper error and exception handling, see [libzt/examples](https://github.com/zerotier/libzt/tree/master/examples) and [libzt/test](https://github.com/zerotier/libzt/tree/master/test).

 <Tabs
   defaultValue="c"